qExobyte/qExobyte.github.io/_pages/classes.md

 </style>

 <br>
 I'm extremely proud to finally announce my live small-group class: **800 Academy**.
+I know, the name is cheesy.

 This class is intended for **highly motivated** students aiming for a **perfect** or **near-perfect** SAT math score *(750+)*.
 Students should enter the class with a _670 or higher_.